Skip to content

 This project is: DIY-FRIENDLY

-Installing tensioners in Cable Bullet Signature Series posts, or custom fabricated metal posts is a simple, straightforward process.
-The same tensioning hardware can be used on straight, angled, or sloped railing sections.
+Installing Cable Bullet tensioners in metal posts is a straightforward process, perfect for DIY enthusiasts.
+The same hardware works seamlessly on straight, angled, or sloped railing sections.

 Whether you're using Cable Bullet Signature Series posts or working with a fabricator on a custom solution for your project, nothing says modern elegance quite like aluminum or steel railing.
-Cable Bullet metal post tensioners feature a finer machine thread ideal for attaching to steel or aluminum post walls.
+Cable Bullet metal post tensioners feature a finer machine thread that is ideal for attaching to steel or aluminum post walls.

 Continue reading or download the installation instructions: